Hjorthmedh/RGCmorphology/ms/intro.md

 ## Re-analysis of the Sümbül  et al. (2014) data set

-A recent study by Sümbül et al. (2014) achieved perfect classification for RGC types labelled by seven distinct genetic markers.
+The study by Sümbül et al. (2014) reported perfect classification for RGC types labelled by seven distinct genetic markers.
 One reason for their high performance was that their classifier received a high-dimensional representation of the density of the entire arbor, with a fine resolution in the depth dimension.
 Accurate generation of dendritic depth information required reliable information about the